Acinate/Algorithms/src/algorithms/trees_graphs/FirstCommonAncestor/Readme.md

 sibling node is always a child of parent and refers to the newly uncovered subtree.)
 At each iteration, sibling gets set to the old parent's sibling node and parent gets set to parent.parent.

+### Solution #3: Without Links to Parents

+Alternatively, you could follow a chain in which p and q are on the same side.
+That is, if p and q are both on the left of the nodes, branch left to look for the common ancestor.
+If they are both on the right, branch right to look for the common ancestor.
+When p and q are no longer on the same sidem you must have found the first common ancestor.